Voiceless dental fricative

-The sound is known to have disappeared from a number of languages, e.g. from most of the Germanic languages or dialects, where it is retained only in Scots, English, and Icelandic, but it is alveolar in the last of these.
+These sounds are known to have disappeared from a number of languages, e.g. from most of the Germanic languages or dialects, where it is retained only in Scots, English, and Icelandic, but it is alveolar in the last of these.
 Among non-Germanic Indo-European languages as a whole, the sound was also once much more widespread, but is today preserved in a few languages including the Brythonic languages, Peninsular Spanish, Galician, Venetian, Tuscan, Albanian, some Occitan dialects and Greek.
-It has likewise disappeared from many Semitic languages, such as Hebrew (excluding Yemenite Hebrew) and many modern varieties of Arabic (excluding Tunisian, Mesopotamian Arabic and various dialects in the Arabian Peninsula, as well as Modern Standard Arabic).
+It has likewise disappeared from many modern vernacular varieties of Arabic, like Egyptian Arabic.
+Standard Arabic, and various dialects like Mesopotamian Arabic still retain the sound and its voiced counterpart /ð/.
+Similarly, with Spanish, it is only found in most parts of Spain, including in the standard pronunciation, but has almost entirely disappeared from Latin America.

+On the other hand, there are a very few languages, including Turkmen and Standard Zhuang, where these sounds have replaced /s/ and are even spelled with "s" or its orthographic equivalent.

 Features

-Features of the voiceless dental non-sibilant fricative:
+Features of a voiceless dental non-sibilant fricative: